Toloka/docs/en/guide/concepts/accept.md

 1. Choose an assignment.

-    If responses include files uploaded by the Tolokers, click the {% if locale == "en-com" %}{% endif %} button to download them.
-To download all files from submitted responses in a ZIP archive, click {% if locale == "en-com" %}{% endif %} on the assignments review page.
+    If responses include files uploaded by the Tolokers, click the {% if locale == "en-com" %}**Actions → Download attachments**{% endif %} button to download them.
+To download all files from submitted responses in a ZIP archive, click {% if locale == "en-com" %}**Download results → Download attachments**{% endif %} on the assignments review page.

 1. Check the responses, click {% if locale == "en-com" %}**Accept**{% endif %} or {% if locale == "en-com" %}**Decline**{% endif %}.
 For rejected responses, enter a comment (specify the reason).